Unge-Vil/Unge-Vil-Website/docs/EXPERIENCES.md

 ## Linking to a WordPress User
 Use the **Team Members** meta box (`uv_experience_users`) to associate one or more WordPress users with an Experience.
 Start typing in the selector to search and choose people; multiple users can be selected.
 On the front end, the selected users appear beneath the Experience content with their profile details.
 Team visibility is managed separately through User → Location assignments.

+## Attaching Partners
+Use the **Partners** meta box to associate one or more partner posts with the Experience.
+Begin typing in the selector to search for partners and select as many as needed.
+The chosen partners will be displayed after the team members on the front end.